Here it is! My Tokyo Ultimate Travel Guide, to help you plan your first time in Tokyo

 Foods to try in Tokyo/Japan :

 And guess what?
-Ramen came in different style in each part of Japan, so if you travel around Japan you can have different ramen.
+Ramen came in a different style in each part of Japan, so if you travel around Japan, you can have different ramen.

 Sushi is probably the first thing people think about when they think about Japanese food in western countries.

-A little side note: if you want to dip your sushi in soy sauce you need to do dip the fish and not the rice!
-But usually, it isn’t needed as it ruins the taste of the fresh fish.
+A little side note: if you want to dip your sushi in soy sauce you need to lower the fish in the sauce and not the rice!
+But usually, it isn’t required as it ruins the taste of the fresh fish.

 Gyudon is a very simple dish composed of rice with on top beef meat with melted cheese.
 Very simple as I said but delicious and filling!

 Takoyaki are octopus balls!
 They’re originally from Osaka but you can find them all around Japan!

 Right, so curry isn’t Japanese so to speak however the Japanese have developed their version of curry which is softer than the Indian curry (you can get spicy one too if you wish though).